openvnf/cgw/README.md

 ## Configuration
 ### VXLAN

+There are two different ways available of connecting this service with another container.

+The first one is the manual way, where the partners have to be configured with values.
+The second one is using the *vxlan-controller* and the vxlans can be configured using annotations.

+#### manual VXLAN setup

 VXLAN endpoints inside the CGW can be created by adding a configuration under the `vxlan` key.

 For example: